Did you know that connecting a device via USB could be a serious security risk?

 It is lost and the likelihood of it’s owner finding it again is minimal.
 Do not be tempted to find out whose device it is by plugging it in to your device.

 Even USB devices that aren’t connected to the internet (as the phone was) can change settings on your computer and carry out actions that you would not wish them to.

 You wouldn’t download a malicious document e-mailed to you, so why open a foreign object on your computer?

 It could contain a virus or be a keylogger, collecting passwords, credit card information and more.
 A hacker may have planted it in your building for someone to find, you never know.

 Watch out for your work device, as viruses can potentially access business data.

 “When you connect an unknown device via USB, you are potentially trusting it as the new user of your computer.”

 Keep this in mind when connecting devices via the USB ports on your computer!

-When you join Netstar, you’ll be educated in all of our security best practices during our onboarding, and we are always on hand to provide expert advice.
+When you join Netstar, you’ll be introduced to our security best practices during our onboarding process.
+We are always on hand to provide expert advice especially on security issues.